prikhi/hIRC/README.md

 On startup, initialize the application state, fork connections to the IRC servers, & fork a socket server.

-Then read the message queues and handle any events until the daemon is terminated.
+Then it reads the message queues and handle any events until the daemon is terminated.

 The IRC forks simply connect to the server, register/identify the user, & adds